• Skip to main content

 You'll need:

-1 cup of real sugar.
-Not artificial sweeteners or honey or maple syrup.
+• 1 cup of real sugar.
+No artificial sweeteners, honey, or maple syrup.

-glass is preferred but plastic is ok for utensils or containers that are not keeping the kombucha for extended periods of time
+• glass is preferred but plastic is ok for utensils or containers that do not keep the kombucha for extended periods

 Bring a pot of water to almost a boil.